arkency/posts/posts/2015-05-13-how-to-introduce-events-in-rails-apps.md

 ---
-title: "How to introduce the Event Sourcing in Rails apps"
+title: "How to introduce events in Rails apps"
 created_at: 2015-05-13 17:57:16 +0200
 kind: article
 publish: false